DeMeco Ryans: Philadelphia Eagles

 On March 20, 2012, Ryans was traded to the Philadelphia Eagles in exchange for a 2012 fourth-round draft pick (used on Ben Jones) and a swap of third-round picks between the two teams (used on Brandon Brooks and Nick Foles).
 Ryans was immediately inserted as the team's starting middle linebacker.
 Although the Eagles were 4–12, Ryans still made plays, leading the team in tackles with 113 while adding a sack and interception.

 In 2013, Ryans improved even further, leading the team in tackles once more with 127, while also recording career highs in sacks (4.0), interceptions (2), and interception return yardage (46).
-On January 4, 2014, he had 10 tackles and his first postseason interception during a narrow 26–24 loss to the New Orleans Saints.
+During the Wild Card Round against the New Orleans Saints, he had 10 tackles and his first postseason interception in the narrow 26–24 loss.

-On November 3, 2014, Ryans was placed on injured reserve after tearing his Achilles tendon.
+On November 3, 2014, Ryans was placed on injured reserve after tearing his Achilles.

 Ryans was released on February 24, 2016.